Hoya as Houseplants: Styling and care tips

 When caring for a Hoya plant, it is important to keep in mind that they like bright light that is indirect.
 Too much direct sunlight can cause the leaves to burn, so make sure to place your Hoya in a spot where it will receive plenty of indirect light.

 Hoyas also prefer moist soil, but not wet soil.
 Make sure to water your plant regularly, but be careful not to over water it.
-A well draining potting mix will help reduce the chances of root rot.
+A well draining soil mix will help reduce the chances of root rot.
 If the leaves of your Hoya start to turn yellow, it means that you are watering it too much.
-A custom potting soil can be mixed using coco coir, bark, potting soil and slow release fertilizer to give the plant much needed soil nutrients.
+A custom Hoya soil recipe can be mixed using coco coir, orchid bark, potting soil and slow release fertilizer to give the plant much needed soil nutrients.
 Also make sure the pot has a drainage hole to drain any excess water.
 Letting the soil dry between watering schedule can also help keep the plant healthy.

 The root system for Hoya is quite small, so they can be grown in relatively smaller pots.
 They also do not mind being root bound.
 Hoyas also love high humidity.